richardgaywood/paydata.org/content/houserules/characters/downtime.md

 * Medicine skills - patching people up, light including cyberware repair
 * Everyone - training others in their skills

+## Social activities

+### Hang Out

+Earn a number of Favour Markers equal to your Charisma.
+You can use these to pay off markers you owe or bank them against future times you ask the contact for help.
+You don’t need to declare which contacts the markers apply to now, you can hold them as a pool and use them for whichever contact you want later.

+You should expect to have to owe contacts Favour Markers when you ask them for help during play.
+See **TBD link**

+You can raise a contact’s loyalty by spending a number of markers equal to twice their new loyalty value.
+I will encourage you to do a bit of roleplaying around this event!
+However, note you cannot raise a contact’s loyalty if you owe them any Favour Markers.

+### New Friends

+Try and make a new contact, of any type you want.

+Choose a contact rating for your new contact.
+Do an opposed test between your Charisma and the contact rating.
+If it succeeds, you find someone who will trust you enough to become a contact.

+Yes, this means you’re unlikely to make friends above connection 3-5 this way.
+More powerful friends will need GM approval or to be made during normal play.

+At the end of the downtime, the new contact will have loyalty 1.

+## Recovery activities

+### Rest & Recuperation

+One scene is enough rest to heal any amount of physical damage short of being in overflow.
+If the character went into overflow on the last run, it takes two scenes to heal up.
+If you have a medical support contract, this is free.
+Otherwise it costs one favour marker per scene used.

 ### Lie Low

 If you haven’t gained any notoriety this month, you can spend 1 scene to reduce your notoriety by 1.
 You can only do this once per month.

+## Equipment related activities

 ### Acquire Gear